FawazQutami/Travelling-Salesman-Problem-Simulated-Annealing/README.md

 # Travelling Salesman Problem - TSP
-ìGiven a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city and returns to the origin city?î
+‚ÄúGiven a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city and returns to the origin city?‚Äù

 I have chosen Simulated Annealing Algorithm to solve the TSP, because it has some parameters in which I can tweak to reach a reasonable solution - the goal of simulated annealing is to minimize the energy of a system (minimizing a cost function).

 [Check this link for Genetic Algorithm!](https://github.com/FawazQutami/Genetic-Algorithm/tree/master)

 # Simulated Annealing Algorithm in brief (Discrete Optimization)